US judge condemns FBI while ordering release of man in 'Newburgh Four' case | Law-Order

 US judge condemns FBI while ordering release of man in 'Newburgh Four' case

-Judge McMahon said that Cromitie was a small-time "grifter" who was broke and unemployed when he was enlisted in the FBI-driven plot and provided fake bombs to plant in exchange for $250,000 in the "jihadist mission."
-Cromitie enlisted the other three men to serve as lookouts, according to the judge.
-"The three men were recruited so that Cromitie could conspire with someone," the judge said.

-A man convicted in 2010 of plotting to blow up New York City synagogues, a Jewish community center and shoot down military planes, was ordered to be released from prison by a judge who said the defendant was part of a group manipulated by the FBI.
+A man convicted in 2010 of plotting to blow up New York City synagogues and a Jewish community center, and shoot down military planes, was ordered to be released from prison by a judge who said the defendant was part of a group manipulated by the FBI.

 The four men were convicted of terrorism charges in 2010 and sentenced to 25 years in prison.
 Friday's order by the judge asked for Cromitie's sentence to be cut to time served plus 90 days.
 It did not reverse the conviction.
 Judge McMahon said that Cromitie was a small-time "grifter" who was broke and unemployed when he was enlisted in the FBI-driven plot and provided fake bombs to plant in exchange for $250,000 in the "jihadist mission."
 Cromitie enlisted the other three men to serve as lookouts, according to the judge.